Editor's note

 Whey

 This is another ingredient that would be so common for preservation that our ancestors would laugh at us today for not knowing what natural whey is.
 Fresh whey provides the "preservation bacteria" called lactobacilli that keeps the liquid acidic, so no form of other bacteria is welcome.
 When corned beef was eaten "cured," this made a big difference.
 (We can substitute salt or an acid like cider vinegar.)
 Think Little Miss Muffet, not the powder you buy in health food stores.
 Whey is the liquid that separates natural milk into curds and whey.
-Unfortunately, you can NOT use commercial milk that separates - "by pasteurizing," the molecule is changed, so it's rancid by the time it separates.
+Unfortunately, you can NOT use commercial milk that separates: the molecule is changed by pasteurizing, so it's rancid by the time it separates.

 Our cookbook Common Roots, which you can purchase digitally or in hard copy, provides a good introduction to traditional foods made easy, a bit of Adirondack History, and Mindful Cooking/Living Tips.